elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/syncing_score_data.md

 # Syncing Score Data

-We created our `ScoreChannel` and set up elm-phoenix-socket in the last chapter, but we haven't really worked with Phoenix channels much outside of the initial configuration.
+We created our `ScoreChannel` and set up our socket connection in the last chapter, but we haven't really worked with Phoenix channels much outside of the initial configuration.
 In this chapter, we'll take that data from our Elm front-end game, and find a good way to handle it with our Phoenix back-end.